rackerlabs/technical-blog/content/blog/2021/2021-01-14-the-magic-button-moving-away-from-excel-to-using-salesforce-on-smartphones/index.md

-From an expense perspective, it is arguably much less costly to fine-tune the model in Excel than it is to engage developers to write custom code each time the model shifts; however, there is naturally a tipping point for every business where the automation investment pays for itself and is completely justifiable from a scalability perspective.
+From an expense perspective, it is arguably much less costly to fine-tune the model in Excel than it is to engage developers to write custom code each time the model shifts.
+However, naturally a tipping point exists for every business where the automation investment pays for itself and is completely justifiable from a scalability perspective.

-Be on the lookout for these signs that you are nearing this inflection point:
+Be on the lookout for the following signs that you are nearing this inflection point:

-It has been a few months since anything core to the model needed to be changed.
+- It has been a few months since anything core to the model needed to be changed.
-You are experiencing business growth that is causing people to put in extra time doing high volume manual work that is completely based on a logic that a computer would understand.
-You are suffering the ills of human error within this same manual work and the time to recover from the errors is hindering your business velocity.
+- You are experiencing business growth that is causing people to put in extra time doing high volume manual work that is completely based on a logic that a computer would understand.
+- You are suffering the ills of human error within this same manual work and the time to recover from the errors hinders your business velocity.

 ### Step 3: Automate it

 {{<img src="3.png" title="" alt="" width="200" style="float:right">}}Now that
-you are comfortable that your model will sustain your business processes for the foreseeable future—again, “foreseeable” will vary for each business model—build automation to mimic the functions in the model, while bringing teams together into a single platform.
+you are comfortable that your model will sustain your business processes for the foreseeable future&mdash;again, keep in mind that *foreseeable* varies for each business model&dash;build automation to mimic the functions in the model while bringing teams together into a single platform.

-swimlanesNow is the time to consider your business “swim lanes” (i.e., which system or person is handling each step in the process), as well as the rules that will ensure accurate data at the right point in the business process.
+Now is the time to consider your business *swim lanes* (identifying which system or person is handling each step in the process), as well as the rules that ensure accurate data at the right point in the business process.

-Once determined, create rules that the system can enforce for you so that your processes will flow efficiently and your key reports will be complete and accurate.
+After you determine that, create rules that the system can enforce for you so that your processes flow efficiently and your key reports are complete and accurate.

 ### Step 4: Pare it back

 It is normal during the process of building automation to introduce a lot of complexity into a system.
-Luckily, Salesforce users do not need to see the complexity for it to function properly, so much of the fields used to house calculations, for example, can be removed from view and be allowed to hum along quietly in the background.
+Luckily, Salesforce users do not need to see the complexity for it to function properly, so you can remove from view many of the calculation fields, for example, and allow them to hum along quietly in the background.

-Carefully consider what each team needs to be able to see within your system and simplify the user interface per function to help them focus on their specific processes.
+Carefully consider what each team needs to see within your system and simplify the user interface per function to help them focus on their specific processes.